best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ```
 ````

-Unfortunately, this format is not particular user friendly.
-Additionally, we have not yet found or built functionality in PySpark to calculate exact confidence intervals.
+Unfortunately, we have not yet found or built functionality in PySpark to calculate exact confidence intervals.
 Instead, we can approximate the 95% confidence intervals by multiplying the standard errors by 1.96 and subtract or add this to the estimate.
 As PySpark regression functions are only necessary on datasets with a large number of observations, this approximation is sufficient.
-To do this we will also need to convert the summary above to a more useful format, such as a Pandas dataframe:
+To make it clear which confidence intervals correspond to which features, the example below also shows how to construct a Pandas dataframe from the summary above:

 ````{tabs}
 ```{code-tab} py